 Filling and Planting Your Pot

 Don’t press down and pack the potting mix, though you may want to tap the pot on the ground or rock it back and forth a couple of times to settle the soil into air pockets.
 Water gently, allowing the water to drain through the pot, wetting the potting mix as it goes.
 Water a second and a third time to be sure the soil is thoroughly moist.
 Excess water should be draining from the bottom of the pot.
-For a quick nutritional boost, add liquid plant food (like Bonnie plant food) to the water.
+For a quick nutritional boost, add liquid plant food (like Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food) to the water.
 After you’re done watering, take a look at your plants to be sure that their roots are not exposed or planted too deeply (unless it is a tomato, which requires deeper planting).

 Finally, add a layer of mulch on top of the potting mix to help conserve moisture.
 Good mulch choices include wheat straw, pine straw, and soil conditioner.

 Your potted vegetables will need plenty of water as they grow.
 You will know it is time to water when the top inch of potting mix is dry to the touch.
 You will also learn which plants dry out the fastest.
 Once plant roots have filled their pots and the weather gets hot in summer, you can plan on watering on a daily basis.
 Remember that fluctuations in soil moisture can worsen blossom-end rot in tomatoes.
 It is better to have constant moisture than to alternate wet and dry conditions.
 Consider a spaghetti tube drip irrigation system if you have a lot of pots clustered in a single place that is easy to run water to.
 It will make watering a breeze.